mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 launcher_creator.py -j btb -n btb -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch btb.slurm

+#----------
 # OPTIONAL: If you have mixed symbiont assemblages that are not equally distributed across samples (some samples have Symbiont vs others that have Symbiont2), it will create downstream differential expression due to presence/absence
 # One potential way around this is to run Orthofinder on both symbiont assemblies to identify shared genes (orthologs), use that output to rename a concatenated symbiont assembly by ortholog, filter out all other genes, then map to the ortholog assembly
+# Start with the R script orthofinder.R to generate Orthofinder results and a orthologs_unique.txt table (scp that to KoKo)
 # replace 'Symbiont' and 'Symbiont2' with your respective filenames
 cat Symbiont.fasta Symbiont2.fasta > Symbiont_Symbiont2.fasta